RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 2. Some phage genes antagonize host serum killing, degrade host antibidies (IgG), disrupt host immune reaction chain, and are thus ineffective in clearing the bacterial infection.
 3. Some phages help the bacteria evade host cell recognition by acetylating the O-antigen of bacterial lipopolysaccharide.

+### Ecological dynamics of microbiome and bacteriophage

+1. Bacteria-phage interactions can be quite different in human-associated microbiome with phages from the interactions between environmental microbiome and its-associated phage.
+Many assumptions are originally drawn from marine virome research ([Shkoporov et al., 2022](https://www.nature.com/articles/s41579-022-00755-4)).